+Parenting introverted kids well… this introversion thing has been a long process for me.
 All moms know how challenging, confusing and exhausting parenting can be.
-However, the ups and the downs are all part of a beautiful journey that grows us as women, as wives, friends, as Christians and of course as mothers.
+However, the ups and the downs are all part of a beautiful journey that grows us as women and mothers.
 With that in mind, I’ll never forget the afternoon several years ago, when I discovered that I was raising an introverted child.
-My sweet friend Amy made me aware of the obvious truth that I had been so blind to for so long.
-She opened my eyes to the reality that there are introverted children (and adults) everywhere.
+My sweet friend, Amy, made me aware of the obvious truth that I had been so blind to for so long.

 Lindsay, she is an introvert.
-She was just upstairs with the girls.
-She needs time to regroup.
+She was just upstairs with the girls and she needs time to regroup.
 She is an introvert.

 According to verywellmind.com, introverted children (and adults) may be described this way: